 - Students MUST be a Texas Resident or an HB 1403 student in order to be eligible to receive the CAL loan.

 - Stafford Loan eligibility will be taken into consideration whether or not the student has accepted or declined the loans.

 - Students need to be credit-worthy or have a credit-worthy co-signer in order to pursue a CAL loan.

 What is the interest rate for the CAL Loan?

-- The fixed annual interest rate which is currently 5.25%
+- The fixed annual interest rate is currently 4.50%

 What are the Cosigner Eligibility Requirements?

 - Must be at least 21 years of age